prtzb/pushover-cli/README.md

 A simple CLI tool to send Pushover messages.

-I made this tool as an exercise to learn Go, so keep your expectations low on code quality. :)
+I made this tool as an exercise to learn Go and Github Actions, so keep your expectations on code quality low. :)

 ## Usage